tsengapola/costmap_depth_camera/README.md

 ## Launch Example

 * Note that costmap_depth_camera.launch subscribe imu data from realsense D435i and create TF from map-->base_link.
 Change anything to meet your system requirements.
 If you have point cloud published, realsense is not needed.
+* Note that if you are using ros-noetic then the first line of imu_tf.py is python3 which is ok!
+If you are using ros-melodic, change it to python2! ex: #!/usr/bin/env python3 --> #!/usr/bin/env python2

 ```
 roslaunch realsense2_camera rs_camera.launch
 roslaunch costmap_depth_camera costmap_depth_camera.launch